teocci/GlassfishServer/README.md

   :
   ```

-  As you can see Glassfish is started with the user glassfish.
+  As you can see Glassfish is started with the user gladmin.
 It's always a bad idea to run a webserver with root.
-You should always use a restricted user - in our case this will be the user glassfish.
+You should always use a restricted user - in our case this will be the user gladmin.
 You will learn how to use the script we just created in the next steps.

 ## 5. Glassfish autostart: adding init script to default runlevels